Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for

-If you move the fishbone prayer plant indoors during the winter, consider placing it in a large pot, instead of growing in the ground.
+If you move the fishbone prayer plant indoors during the winter, consider placing it in a large pot instead of growing it in the ground.
 It makes moving the plant easier and reduces stress on the roots.

 Its growth rate makes repotting recommended every two years, as the roots can start to crowd out the pot.
 This is also the perfect time to divide and propagate the plant.
 Always repot using a pot with drainage holes.

 TIP: Dividing the plant every three years helps the plant grow fuller and show off the dark green leaf pattern.

 Burle Marx Calathea Grooming and Maintenance

-Grooming is not needed.
-However, like most plants, removing the withered leaves and clean dust from the leaves is always a good idea.
+Grooming is not needed for fishbone plant.
+However, like most plants, removing the withered leaves and cleaning dust from the leaves is always a good idea.

 Propagate Stromanthe plants by division or offsets in the spring.
 This is the season when the plant starts developing new growth.

-Use a peat-based soil or regular potting soil combined with peat moss.
+Use peat-based soil or regular potting soil combined with peat moss.
 Add a little sand to help with drainage.

-For the new divisions, use 4″ inch grow pots and follow these steps:
+For the division propagation, use 4″ inch-grow pots and follow these steps:

 - Carefully remove the plant, using extra caution when handling the roots.